aieask/Object-tracking-using-Camshift/README.md

      (base) C:\Users\XXXX>python address_of_python_program\track.py --video address_of_video\videoname.format
 3. To use webcam type:
      (base) C:\Users\XXXX>python address_of_python_program\track.py
-     --video is a switch to use a particular video
+4.--video is a switch to use a particular video

  In Ubuntu
  open Terminal